1kmHQ/Book/08-long-term-vision.md

 ## The Technology Horizon

-Technology changes faster than anything else.
-How do we build for a hundred years when the technology of 2125 is unimaginable?
+Technology changes fast.
+How do we build something lasting when tech keeps evolving?

 ### Principles over implementations
 The principle "providers should be paid immediately" survives technological change.
 The implementation (UPI, blockchain, neural currency) will evolve.